zxc916684603/ecs/intl.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Migrate your server to Alibaba Cloud by using the Cloud Migration tool.md

  |

 Four scenarios are provided as follows to describe how to edit the user\_config.json file.
-In each scenario, the migration destination of the target server is the Alibaba Cloud region of China East 1 \(Hangzhou\).
+In each scenario, the migration destination of the target server is the Alibaba Cloud region of China \(Hangzhou\).

  **Scenario 1: Migrate a Windows server without data disk**